 Question: What about the differences between the again faster bumper plates vs fringe sport bumper plates?
 Both are great bumpers and we have a set of Fringesport in our home gym.
 These have held up great to a lot of abuse and we recommend them to our friends.

 Question: What is a good gym package for several athletes?
 Check out the Rogue Econ Package for 10 athletes.

 Question: What is a good 2 or 3 station boxing stand kit to add to the back corner of a gym?
 Try this one from Everlast – 2 Station Heavy Bag Stand.

 Question: What kind of machines are used at most CF gyms?
-The only machine that is used is a rowing machine.
+The only machine that is used is a rowing machine, sometimes an Assault Bike.

 Question: What about American barbell vs Rogue?
 The new American barbell is being called the Rogue bar killer as it is really bad ass.
 It cost $249 with shipping while the Rogue 2.0 bar is $255 without shipping.